alex-strobel/DPP-LabManual/GitHub-and-renv.md

 Execute that code, and the data will be loaded.
 If you now would move your directory to somewhere else, it would still work.
 And if someone else clones your project, it will work as well, and that is exactly what we use the `here` package for.
+It is important that you put the `i_am` flag into every single file whre you reference to project files.

 ### Collaboratively work on projects